Metro (Liverpool City Region)

-Metro is a planned network of franchised bus services within the boundaries of the Liverpool City Region combined authority area, created under the bus franchising provisions of the Bus Services Act 2017.
-First announced in October 2023 by Liverpool City Region Combined Authority (LRCRA) Metro Mayor Steve Rotheram, the network is set to commence operations in 2026, starting in St Helens.
+Metro is a network of franchised bus services in the Liverpool City Region, England, created under the bus franchising provisions of the Bus Services Act 2017.
+First announced in October 2023 by Liverpool City Region Combined Authority (LRCRA) Metro Mayor Steve Rotheram, the network commenced operations in September 2026, starting in St Helens.
+It is planned to extend across the combined authority area.